10 Tips to Go Plastic-Free on the Move

 2. Always carry a tote bag.

-This is an important one for those who cook for themselves, and for those travelling abroad.
-Bring a tote bag or two when going on holiday, so that when shopping, you have somewhere to put all your goodies rather than opting for a plastic bag.
+This is an important one for those who cook for themselves, and for anyone travelling abroad.
+Bring a tote bag or two when going on holiday, so that when shopping, you have somewhere to put all your goodies, as opposed to a plastic bag.
 The Dior Oblique tote bag is a great size for carrying groceries – and is effortlessly stylish.
 Alternatively, get a plain tote bag which can be stuffed into your smaller bag, if you don’t feel like carrying it around all day.
-Dior book tote Oblique bag, £2,150, dior.com
+Dior book tote Oblique bag, £2,400, dior.com

 3. Bring your own tupperware to pick up takeaways.